Indonesia–Ukraine relations: History

 On 29 June 2022, during the Russian invasion of Ukraine, President of Indonesia Joko Widodo visited Ukraine and met with President of Ukraine Volodymyr Zelenskyy in Irpin, a town that suffered heavy damage during the war.
-Having met President of Russia Vladimir Putin shortly afterwards, Widodo might have intended to take the role of mediator between the two countries in an attempt to end the war, which has had negative consequences for Indonesia regarding the energy and food sectors.
+Having met President of Russia Vladimir Putin shortly afterward, Widodo might have intended to serve as a mediator between the two countries to end the war, which has had negative consequences for Indonesia in the energy and food sectors.
 On 3 June 2023, during the Shangri-La Dialogue conference in Singapore, the Indonesian Defense Minister Prabowo Subianto proposed a peace plan between Russia and Ukraine.
 The plan oversaw the establishment of demilitarized zones guaranteed by international observers and United Nations (UN) peacekeeping forces, as well as a referendum in "the disputed areas" held by the UN.
-It was rejected by Ukraine and the European Union expressed its disapproval of it.
+Ukraine rejected it, and the European Union expressed its disapproval.

-The current ambassador is Arief Muhammad Basalamah who was appointed by President Joko Widodo on 26 June 2023.
+The current ambassador is Arief Muhammad Basalamah, who was appointed by President Joko Widodo on 26 June 2023.

 Economy and trade

-In 2011, the total trade volume between two nations has reached US$1.27 billion, and increased to US$1.32 billion in 2012.
-The trade balances between two nations is in favour to Ukraine; the Indonesian export value to Ukraine in 2012 was US$548.9 million, while Indonesia's import value from Ukraine for the same year was US$774.1 million.
+In 2011, the total trade volume between the two nations reached US$1.27 billion, and increased to US$1.32 billion in 2012.
+The trade balance between the two nations is in Ukraine's favor; in 2012, Indonesia's exports to Ukraine were US$548.9 million, while its imports from Ukraine were US$774.1 million.

 Indonesian export commodities to Ukraine includes palm oil, nickel, natural rubber, paper, animal fats, coffee, tea, plastic, cocoa, spices, electrical equipment, textiles and furniture, while importing fertilizers, milk, sugar, wheat, iron and steel products, arms and weaponry and also gun powder from Ukraine.
 Among ASEAN exporters to Ukraine, Indonesia is ranked as the highest.